miquelvir/dsa-2026/docs/PROBLEM.md

 | 20% | Difficult, complex exercises             | (^^^)    |
 | 20% | Advanced, challenges for diving deep       | (^^^^)   |

-While this adds up to 110%, the grade is capped at 10.
+While this adds up to 110%, the grade is capped at 10 before being weighted for the lab's grade.
 The extra 10% in (^^^^) can help you in case you make minor mistakes elsewhere.

 ## Lab 0: Developer Setup